-DIMC is a 501(c) 3 approved nonprofit organization that is dedicated to saving animals' lives.
-The organization was created in 2012 by a doctor in Wyoming and a lawyer in Arizona.
-Peter Rork, MD and Judy Zimet, Esq. work with a supportive Board and dedicated Volunteers to fly animals from areas of the country where they are not wanted, to areas of the country where they are in demand.
-There is no charge to the animal welfare organizations for whom DIMC flies...the plane flies on public donations alone.
-The organization is incorporated as a Wyoming public benefit corporation and is based in Jackson Hole.
+Dog Is My CoPilot, Inc. (DIMC) has saved thousands of animals' lives.
+DIMC was created in 2012 by a doctor in Wyoming and a lawyer in Arizona.
+Peter Rork, MD and Judy Zimet, Esq. work with a supportive Board and dedicated volunteers to fly animals from areas of the United States where they are not wanted, to areas of the United States where they are in demand.
+There is no charge to the animal welfare organizations for whom DIMC flies...the planes fly on public donations alone.
+The organization is a 501c3 approved organization based in Jackson Hole, Wyoming.

 DIMC facilitates transport from an airport closest to the point of origination to an airport closest to the destination through the use of general aircraft.
 These planes have the ability to fly into not only commercial airports, but also small local airstrips.
 Animals coming from or going to rural areas have a greater opportunity to reach a furever home because transport is made more convenient by the accessibility to local airstrips.